School Committee - February 06, 2025

 This portion of the document is mirroring the latest case law in Massachusetts.

-So we agree with the stakeholders who wrote in that we shouldn't only be following the minimum of what the law requires.
+So 14 and 18 are when extra protections for juveniles kick in.
+And the policy is describing what those protections are.
+Uh, and we're going to drill down on what that means in a moment.
+So, uh, we agree that stakeholders with, with the stakeholders who wrote in that we shouldn't only be following the minimum of what the require of what the law requires.

 And we're not doing that in our recommendation.

-We also asked council to strengthen the original language so that the schools are required to contact parents and provide them with an opportunity to be present for any questioning, including students over 18, which our original policy did not do.
+None of that was in our existing policy.
+We also asked council to strengthen the original language so that the schools are required to contact parents and provide them with an opportunity to be present, but for any questioning, uh, including students over 18, which our original policy did not do.
+So, um, the recommendation would, would in all circumstances, give require parents to have an, be given an opportunity to be present during questioning.

-In regard to that one provision, council flagged it as being so overbroad in its current form that it risked interfering with law enforcement and exposing the district to risk.
+Um, so when the, the answer is when council reviewed our current policy, there were many area areas that council identified where the policy needed to be strengthened in regard to students rights.
+So most of what you see here is council doing that strengthening student rights.
+In regard to that one provision, council flagged it as being so overbroad in its current form that it risks interfering with law enforcement and exposing the district to risk.
+There are emergency situations.

-There are situations where parents simply can't be present, but the law recognizes it's appropriate under the circumstances for the law, excuse me, our school resource officer to speak with students, perhaps even for their own protection.
+There are situations where parents simply can't be present, but the law recognizes it's appropriate under the circumstances for the law, excuse me, our school resource officers to speak with students, perhaps even for their own protection.

-I appreciate the perspectives everybody mentioned tonight, but I want to just be clear.
+I appreciate the, the perspectives everybody mentioned tonight.

-There are no other school districts in the state of Massachusetts that have a policy like that, possibly because it's so overbroad.
+Uh, but I want to just be clear.
+There are no other school districts in the state of Massachusetts that have a policy like that.
+Um, possibly because it's so overbroad, I wasn't able to find any, um, and in any matter of law enforcement, you know, there's this tension.

 This is just me speaking off the cuff right now between rights and public safety.